 Military ID (must be verified in person)

 *Copies of these documents are acceptable.

-Submit documents directly to the Office of Undergraduate Admissions in person or through the document upload.
+Submit documents directly to the Office of Undergraduate Admissions in person or to email@example.com.

-- Verification through SAVE (Systematic Alien verification for Entitlements)
+- Verification through Systematic Alien Verification for Entitlements (SAVE)

-All nonresident alien students on some sort of visa will need to submit immigration documents verifying their lawful status to the office of International Student & Scholar Services (ISSS).
-Such documents may include an I-94 card, U.S. Citizenship & Immigration Services (USCIS) approval notice or receipt notice, or other documentation that the student is in lawful visa status.
+All nonresident alien students on some sort of visa will need to submit immigration documents verifying their lawful status to the Office of International Student & Scholar Services (ISSS).
+Such documents may include an I-94 card, U.S. Citizenship & Immigration Services (USCIS) approval notice or receipt notice, or other documentation confirming the student is in lawful visa status.

 This includes students who have been previously enrolled at Georgia State and are either returning (re-entry) to a degree program or applying for a new degree program.
 Transient students must also be verified.